 The Upper Valley PRSA is a voter-approved Special Purpose District (a legal entity separate from the City of Leavenworth) formed by an Interlocal Agreement.
 The PRSA intends to extend this agreement, which is currently set to expire in 2022.
 The current PRSA boundaries include the City of Leavenworth and extend out a portion of the Chumstick Highway, Icicle Road and East Leavenworth Road, and a portion of Peshastin, with most properties located just west of Highway 97.

 The Board meets quarterly each year to review and assist the City of Leavenworth in passing the budget for pool operations, and reviews recommendations for future expansion of recreational opportunities.

 Due to this joint relationship, the PRSA Board did not originally have a separate budget document; all budget figures were located within the City of Leavenworth Budget for the Pool Fund.
-Beginning with the 2017 budget year, the PRSA budget is now separate from the City’s budget, however, the PRSA budget will only include collected property tax revenues from the Chelan County Treasurer’s Office that are transferred to the City for expenditure use for pool operations.
+Beginning with the 2017 budget year, the PRSA budget is now separate from the City’s budget; however, the PRSA budget only includes collected property tax revenues from the Chelan County Treasurer’s Office that are transferred to the City for expenditure use for pool operations.

 For questions regarding the Upper Valley Park and Recreation Service Area please contact Kiah Patzkowsky, PRSA Coordinator.